-WTAMU will respond to emergency situations effectively and efficiently.
+WTAMU will make every effort to respond to emergency situations effectively and efficiently.
 The focus of most of this plan and its annexes is on planning for the response to emergencies.
 Response operations are intended to resolve an emergency quickly, while minimizing casualties and property damage.
 Response activities include warning, first aid, light fire suppression, law enforcement operations, evacuation, shelter and mass care, light search and rescue, as well as other associated functions.